LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 The "Open Files" tracks any files that opened by the process, we haven't talked about file system before, but at least we can realize the basic three files that every process will open are STDIN, STDOUT and STDERR.

-The "Parent" to track the process parent, like linux, the xv6 also create a new process by `fork()`, therefore, every process should have a parent process.
+The "Parent" to track the process parent, like linux, the xv6 also creates a new process by `fork()`, therefore, every process should have a parent process.

 The "Kernel Stack" allows running kernel code on the address space of a process.
-After all, every process needs to interact with kernel through different types of syscalls, for safety purpose, user process cannot share a same stack with kernel.
+After all, every process needs to interact with kernel through different types of syscalls, for safety purpose, user process cannot share the same stack with kernel.

 The "Trap Frame" stores user space process data, this kind of data will be saved and restored when switching between user space and kernel space.
 We'll cover this part in the following chapter about interrupt and syscall.